 The world of Game of Thrones is ever prevalent in the city of Dubrovnik.
 The narrow, winding streets and terracotta rooftop houses are beaming with the presence of King’s Landing, so there is plenty to explore and discover.

 The small island of Lokrum sits just 600m off the coast of Dubrovnik.
 Fans of the show will know it better as Qarth, the ancient port city brimming with wealth and culture.
 The impressive 15th-century Benedictine monastery and the beautiful botanical garden have both played a part in the filming of Qarth, but Lokrum also has a fascinating history of its own – legend has it Richard the Lionheart was once shipwrecked here.
 Lokrum is only a short sail from Dubrovnik, and perfect for a refreshing swim in Lokrum’s small lake or relaxing in the sun on the smooth rocks of its coves.

 Trsteno is a district of Dubrovnik, located on the coastal road between Orašac and Slano, and has some of the lushest vegetation on the Mediterranean.
 Here, you can walk the palace gardens of King’s Landing, or rather, Trsteno Arboretum, where scandal and plot forebode battles.
-You can follow Daenerys along her path to Meereen, where she seeks revenge upon the savage slave-owners for murdering hundreds of slave-children, and you can also visit Neptune fountain or walk the paths to the harbour where some of the scenes were filmed.
+You can follow Daenerys along her path to Meereen, where she seeks revenge upon the savage slave-owners for murdering hundreds of slave-children, and you can also visit Neptune fountain or walk the paths to the harbor where some of the scenes were filmed.